 In 2016, Logan competed in the Formula 4 UAE Championship, securing second place overall by taking 15 podiums.
-The following year, the American joined Carlin Racing to run the F4 British Championship, finishing third and scoring two wins and 10 podiums along the way.
+The following year, he joined Carlin Racing to compete in the F4 British Championship, finishing third, scoring two wins and 10 podiums along the way.

 In 2018, Logan took on the Formula Renault Eurocup with R-ace GP, recording three wins and seven podiums to secure him fourth place in the championship.

 He returned to Carlin in 2019 for his rookie season of the FIA Formula 3 Championship.
 He also made his Macau Grand Prix debut, finishing on the podium at the iconic event.

 For 2020, Logan remained in FIA F3, taking his debut victory in the Feature Race at Silverstone, moving him into the lead of the notoriously competitive championship.
 He secured his second win at the infamously challenging Spa-Francorchamps, winning the Sprint Race from third on the grid.
 Logan finished the year third overall, only missing out on the Championship title by four points.

 In 2021, Logan joined Charouz Racing System, returning to FIA Formula 3 for a third season.
 He finished seventh in the Championship standings, securing one victory at Russia’s Sochi Autodrom.
 2021 also marked Logan’s first outing in Formula One machinery, as he took to wheel of the Williams Racing FW43B in post-season testing at Yas Marina Circuit, successfully completing 92 laps in the car.